AdamBoley/Beergate/README.md

 # Beergate

-## Code Institute Portfolio Project 4 - a Full Stack website using Django and a database
+## Code Institute Portfolio Project 4 - a Full Stack website using the Django framework and a database

 Am I response image here